 I cut the side slats to length and spaced them the same as the back slats and screwed them on with the fence screws (Fig. 7).
 I took a bit of trouble here to make the ends of the side boards line up with the back boards, just to make it tidier.

-Next, I turned the bins back upright and screwed on the other two top braces.
-The top braces keep the sides and dividers from spreading when the compost is added.
+Next, I turned the bins upright and screwed on the other two top braces.
+These prevent the sides and dividers from spreading when the compost is added.
 One brace at the back isn’t enough, and one at the front gets in the way, but three at the back do the job without interfering with filling or emptying the bins.
-In the original City of Edmonton plan the braces are also a place to attach the hinges for the lid, but I don’t use a lid because I like the rain to help keep the compost damp and it isn’t needed to keep out critters.
+In the original City of Edmonton plan, the braces are also a place to attach the hinges for a lid.
+I don’t use a lid because I like the rain to help keep the compost damp and it isn’t needed to keep out critters.
 Maybe if we had raccoons it would be different, but around here it’s mainly mice, and a lid is no defense against them.

-I cut four 1×6 boards the same height as the front of the bins, then attached them with fence screws to the front of the frames to be the front stops for the removable front slats (Fig. 8).
+I cut four 1×6 boards to the height of the front of the bins, and attached them with fence screws to the front of the frames.
+These are the front stops for the removable front slats (Fig. 8).
 The stops on the outside ends are aligned with the outside edge of the bin; the middle ones are centred on the vertical dividers so they stick out on both sides.

-One of the 2x4s was ripped in half to make 2x2s to make backstops.
-I could have bought 2x2s, but this seemed easier, although it wasn’t really, because I had to recruit someone else to cut them with the table saw, which I don’t like using.
+I ripped one of the 2x4s in half to make 2x2s for backstops.
 I cut the 2x2s to length and used a scrap of 1×6 to figure out where they had to go and screwed them in place with the 3″ screws.
-They could only be attached at the top and bottom as they sit away from the vertical boards of the frames.
+The backstops need to sit away from the vertical boards on the front, so they are attached only at the top and bottom.
 You can see them in Fig. 11.

 The removable front slats were the last step of construction.
 If I’d made all the bins the same size, I could have cut all the slats the same and they’d be interchangable.
 As they weren’t the same, I cut the slats for one bin at a time.
 Then I used a hand saw to cut a notch in one side of each slat (Fig. 9) – one notch for bin 1, two notches for bin 2, three notches for bin 3.
 Now I’ll always know easily which slats go with which bins.

-Finally, the bin was moved into place and the slats put in (Fig 10), and I filled it with all the unfinished compost and fresh material (Fig. 11).
+The last and most satisfying step was moving the bin into place and adding the front slats (Fig 10).
+I filled it with all the unfinished compost and fresh material (Fig. 11).